UPDATED: August 2, 2019

 Back on July 3, 2019, The U.S. Food and Drug Administration (FDA), Centers for Disease Control and Prevention (CDC), and State partners released a notice about their investigation into a suspected link between pig ear treats and human cases of salmonellosis.

-On July 17, 2019, health officials released an update.
-Now, they’re reporting even more illnesses spanning across a total of 27 US states.
+On July 31, 2019, health officials released an update.
+Now, they’re reporting even more illnesses spanning across the US states.

 People Affected By The Outbreak

-The CDC is now reporting 93 cases of human infection with Salmonella — 20 people have been hospitalized.
+The CDC is now reporting 127 cases of human infection with Salmonella — 26 people have been hospitalized.
+Of the illnesses, 24 (that’s 21%) are among children younger than 5 years old.
 No deaths have been reported at this time.

 - New York